Oran tramway: Modern network

-Test running on the tramway began on the 20th of February 2012, when the first run was conducted over a length of 100 metres.
+Test running on the tramway began on February 20, 2012, when the first run was conducted over a length of 100 m.
 Testing continued throughout 2012, and by the end of the year, test trams were running between the eastern terminus at Sidi Maarouf to the Place 1er Novembre.
-Non-commercial operation on the entire tramway line, from Sidi Maarouf to Es Senia, began on the 2nd of March 2013.
+Non-commercial operation on the entire tramway line, from Sidi Maarouf to Es Senia, began on March 2, 2013.

-The tramway was officially inaugurated on the 1st of May 2013, with public revenue services starting the next day.
+The tramway was officially inaugurated on May 1, 2013, with public revenue services starting the next day.

 System

 Route and infrastructure

 The tramway network comprises a single line of 18.7 km of track and 32 stations.
 The line runs on an east-west alignment from its eastern terminus at Gare Routière Sidi Maarouf station west to the Place 1er Novembre (1st November Square) in Oran's city centre, before turning south and running to Es Senia, where it terminates.
 The route connects the city centre with two of Oran's universities, as well as the main railway station and the city's eastern and southern suburbs, largely following the route of the original tram network, with the entire section south of Place 1er Novembre running on the alignment formerly occupied by the original tramway.

 The line runs at-grade for most of its route, and is entirely on its own reserved right-of-way separate from other vehicle traffic, although it has several level crossings for road vehicles.
 There are also some short bridges on the line over main roads and roundabouts to facilitate grade separation on the line.

 Between the Emir Abdelkader and Place Mokrani stops within Oran's city centre, there is a single-track loop which allows westbound trams arriving from Sidi Maarouf to turn around at Place 1er Novembre and return to the east.
 Although the loop is not used regularly, it may be in service during disruptions or used by peak-hour trams.

 The main tram depot is located at the eastern end of the line in Sidi Maarouf, however there are also extra sidings at the Es Senia terminus where several trams are stored as well.
 As with all other Algerian tram systems, the line runs on standard-gauge (1435 mm) tracks, with electric power being supplied by a 750 V DC overhead wire.